ShadowNode/shadownode.github.io/content/home/guides/contributing.md

 If you just want to simply edit one of the existing pages you just click the <i class="fas fa-code-branch"></i> Edit this page in the top right of the page!
 Then skip to [Step 3](#third-step)

-Or if you want to create a new section go to the [project](https://github.com/ShadowNode/shadownode.github.io) and click the `Fork` button.
+Or if you want to create a new section go to the <a href="https://github.com/ShadowNode/shadownode.github.io" target="_blank">project</a> and click the `Fork` button.

 ### Second Step
 *This step is only if you did the second option in the First Step*